KORINZ/leetcode/README.md

 </div>

-A collection of attempted problems from LeetCode ranging from easy to hard.
+A collection of attempted solutions to problems from LeetCode.
+Difficuties ranging from easy, medium to hard.
+Solved by Python 3.

 <!-- MARKDOWN LINKS & IMAGES -->